 Finding Ontario native seeds isn’t easy.
 Finding local Ottawa native seeds is even harder.
 I have bought native seeds from the following:

 - annual Seedy Saturday, Ron Kolbus Centre, first Saturday in March, 10am.
 Beaux Arbres Native Plants, based in Bristol, Quebec, has a stall there.
+You can find a Seed list for Seedy Saturday, March 2020 on their web site.
 This is the best source for local, native seeds.

 - Wildflower Farm, Southwestern Ontario